CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%notice warning%}}
 - Cumulus Linux 5.4 and later uses a new format for port splitting; instead of 1=100G or 1=4x10G, you specify 1=1x or 1=4x.
 The new format does not support specifying a speed for breakout ports in the `/etc/cumulus/ports.conf` file.
 To set a maximum speed, either set the `link-speed` parameter for each split port in the `/etc/network/interfaces` file or run the NVUE `nv set interface <interface> link speed <speed>` command.
 - Cumulus Linux 5.4 continues to support the old port split configuration in the `/etc/cumulus/ports.conf` file.
 However, NVUE has deprecated the port split command options (2x10G, 2x25G, 2x40G, 2x50G, 2x100G, 2x200G, 4x10G, 4x25G, 4x50G, 4x100G, 8x50G) available in Cumulus Linux 5.3 and earlier, with no backwards compatibility.
-If you used NVUE to configure port breakout speeds in Cumulus 5.3 or earlier, see <link> for important upgrade information.
+If you used NVUE to configure port breakout speeds in Cumulus 5.3 or earlier, see {{<link url="#important-upgrade-information-for-breakout-ports-and-nvue" text="Important Upgrade Information for Breakout Ports and NVUE">}} for important upgrade information.
 {{%/notice%}}

 {{< tabs "TabID1281 ">}}